FruitfulSystems/FreeCAD-Dev/README.md

 ### v2.0

-- [ ] Run Cross-Platform (while the docker image can be run cross-platform, obviously, the scripts are bash scripts and linux based; might work on mac) haven't tested
+- [ ] Run Cross-Platform (while the docker image can be run cross-platform, obviously, the scripts are bash scripts and linux based; should work on mac but haven't tested)

 ### FYI